SABS-R3-Epidemiology/epistrains/README.md

 ## Usage

 Below is an example of how use the package to define, solve and visualise the multi-strain SIR model.
+This model uses an exponential birth rate and models two strains with different recovery rates.

 ```python
 from epistrains import Population, make_br, Strain, Solver, plot_compartments